InternRobotics/InternHumanoid/doc/train_and_play.md

 # ⚡ Training & Playing

-A quick guide to training and evaluating universal motion trackers for humanoid robots using InternHumanoid.
+A quick guide to training and evaluating universal motion trackers for humanoid robots using **InternHumanoid**.

+For command-conditioned humanoid control and upper-body manipulation, see the reference application [Flomo (Foundation Locomotion)](./flomo_doc/flomo_train_and_play.md).

 ---